Men's Issues and Problems

 - Anger as a symptom of depression: Marco, 42, enters therapy in conjunction with anger management classes as a condition of continued employment after his outbursts at work become problematic.
 He tells the therapist that he feels like nothing is going right for him lately: He has been passed up for a promotion by a newer employee, his wife frequently expresses dissatisfaction with their relationship, and his finances are not quite what he had hoped they would be in his current stage of life.
 The therapist helps Marco explore each of these issues, and in the process, Marco's loneliness also surfaces.
 He reveals that his best friend since high school committed suicide four years earlier and since then, he has found that areas of concern in his life have become harder to handle.
 Communicating with his wife is difficult, as he does not want to admit to her the extent of his sadness and low spirits, and his reluctance to express emotion has created distance between them.
 He also tells the therapist that he drinks more than he would like to, and gaining several pounds has further lowered his spirits.
 The therapist helps Marco realize that the anger he is experiencing is likely a symptom of depression.
 At first Marco brushes off this suggestion, but as the therapist further describes the condition of depression, he begins to accept the diagnosis.
-Once he does, the therapist helps him address his feelings and sets him small daily tasks to improve self-care, improve his communication with his wife, and express his dissatisfaction in the workplace in a more constructive manner.
+Once he does, the therapist helps him address his feelings and gives him small daily tasks to improve self-care, improve his communication with his wife, and express his dissatisfaction in the workplace in a more constructive manner.
 Marco begins to see small improvements early on, and over time, he finds his mood much improved.
-Reaching out at work both enables him to build new friendly relationships, and he succeeds in achieving the next promotion he tries for.
+Reaching out at work both enables him to build new friendly relationships and to succeed in achieving the next promotion he tries for.
 Discussing his low spirits with his wife also greatly strengthens their relationship, and they are able to renew their intimacy with a little work.

 - American Psychological Association.
 (2011).
 Definition of terms: Sex, gender, gender identity, sexual orientation.
 Retrieved from http://www.apa.org/pi/lgbt/resources/sexuality-definitions.pdf